centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-cisco-dnac-restapi.md

 ### Monitored Objects

-The plugin-pack includes monitoring of Network devices and Sites.
+The Plugin-Pack includes monitoring of Network devices and Sites.

 ### Collected Metrics